Back to Hassan

 Entrance of a missing sanctum sanctorum.

 Missing idol.
-Maybe Parvathy?
+Perhaps Parvathy?

 A sanctum sanctorum without idol